tknijnen/MSR/README.md

 T=1                       #Pruning parameter T (optional, default 1.05) R=0                       #Pruning parameter R (optional, default 0.2)
 ```
-Note on the chromosome sizes file: Such a file can be easily generated with [UCSC fetchChromSizes utility]((http://hgdownload.cse.ucsc.edu/admin/exe/).
-MSRs will be generated for chromosomes that mentioned in the file with chromosome sizes and for which data is recorded in the BedGraph file.
+Note on the chromosome sizes file: Such a file can be easily generated with [UCSC fetchChromSizes utility](http://hgdownload.cse.ucsc.edu/admin/exe/).
+MSRs will be generated for chromosomes that are mentioned in the file with chromosome sizes and for which data is recorded in the BedGraph file.
+[Here](../master/MCR/Windows64/data/chrsizes/mm9cs.txt) is an example chromosome size file.

-These parameters are stored in a parameter file, such as [this](../master/MCR/Windows64/data/parameters/parameterfile_BED_example1_Windows.txt).
-The executable is called with the parameter file as argument.
+The parameters are stored in a parameter file, such as [this](../master/MCR/Windows64/data/parameters/parameterfile_BED_example1_Windows.txt).
+The executable is called with the parameter file as an argument.

 #### Windows
 The exectuable is called [msr_runtime_BED.exe](../master/MCR/Windows64/msr_runtime_BED.exe).